microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.4.md

 Functions and operators like `Object.assign`, `Object.keys`, object spread (`{ ...obj }`), and `for`-`in` loops behave differently depending on whether or not a property actually exists on an object.
 In the case of our `Person` example, this could potentially lead to runtime errors if the `age` property was observed in a context where its presence was important.

-In TypeScript 4.4, the new flag `--exactOptionalPropertyTypes` specifies that optional property types should be interpreted exactly as written, meaning that `| undefined` is not added to the type:
+In TypeScript 4.4, the new flag [`exactOptionalPropertyTypes`](/tsconfig#exactOptionalPropertyTypes) specifies that optional property types should be interpreted exactly as written, meaning that `| undefined` is not added to the type:

 ```ts twoslash
 // @exactOptionalPropertyTypes